DomonJi/vue-clock-picker/README.md

     },
     methods:{
         timeChangeHandler(){
+            // ...
         }
     }
 }
 </script>
 ```

-> For more detail usage, you can see the source code.
+> For more detail, you can see the source code.

 ## APIS